 But there are A-frames provided at the camping site where you can set up a large tent using canvas.
 Just cover the ground with a sheet.
 Make sure to have a sleeping bag and ample mosquito coils though.

 It houses park headquarters, library, meeting room, information gallery, briefing center, cafeteria and a multi-purpose hall.

-There are 6 units of three-room family chalet with 5 bedrooms each with en-suite bathroom.
+There are 6 units of the three-room family chalet with 5 bedrooms each with en-suite bathroom.
 It is cost around RM150/night.
 Besides that, there are also 15 units of fan-cooled standard chalet which provides a queen size bed or 2 single beds each.
 Price is RM100/night.

 The cheap place to stay at Kg.
 Peta will be two-level of dormitory with 74 beds equipped with fan and cost RM25/night.
 It is just behind the Visitor Complex Peta.
-The toilets and showers room are next to building.
+The toilets and showers room are next to the building.

 b.)
 Nature Education & Research Center (NERC)